-This is where you can find a slightly darker tone without radically changing your tuning.
+This is where you can find a slightly darker tone without radically changing your guitar string tuning.
 There are many players who don’t want to get too dark, but B standard just doesn’t quite fit the need.

 This is where we suggest B flat standard tuning, which is only a half step down.
-You can continue to play songs in the same way but get a darker sound as all strings get tuned down a half step.
+You can continue to play songs in the same way but get a darker sound as all guitar strings get tuned down a half step.